CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (d) Account 3503, rents of property, classification shall be for revenue received as compensation for the use of the village district's property;

-(e) Account 3504, fines and forfeits, classification shall be for revenue received from fines, penalties and forfeits imposed:
+(e) Account 3504, fines and forfeits, classification shall be for revenue received from fines, penalties and forfeits imposed for:

 (f) Account 3506, insurance dividends and reimbursements, classification shall be for: